Ma7eer/linkedin-candidate-api/README.md

 #### TODO
 - [ ] Store all key env variables in one place
-- [ ] Add docs on how to run the project
-- [ ] Figure out if directus supports migration and seeding
+- [ ] Figure out if Directus supports migration and seeding

 ## Tech used
 - Directus (This is what I am exploring)